Wander Into Dubai's Secret Supper Clubs

 Fast forward to 2024, I can tell you that the supper club scene here is thriving and I’m often in the black market for seats (black market = messaging any friends who know the chefs to squeeze me in, even promising to bring my own chair).
 Also, thriving and not in a commercial, branded billboard kind of way.
 It’s still kind of hush-hush and there’s a much longer list of different experiences to explore partly because I think that many aspiring hosts have finally come to believe that they don’t need to be Michelin starred or have the perfect home/recipes to start sharing their passion with strangers.

 In no time flat, I found myself booked for Kuv’s Secret Supper Club, a 5 course dinner experience offered by Chef Kuv – the OG of hosts.
-I booked my spot on splidu, and eagerly awaited the 24 hours notification telling me where I had to go.
+I eagerly awaited the 24 hours notification telling me where I had to go.
 The chef gave us a fun little challenge: bring an object that tells a personal story.
 And oh, we were also banned from asking the 3 most classic Dubai small talk questions: “Where are you from?, What do you do?
 How long have you been in Dubai”.
 I didn’t realize just how nerve-wracking it would be until I was forbidden to ask them!
 It’s pretty tough to avoid these questions, especially when you’re meeting strangers for the first time.
 Luckily, being a tour guide means I’ve got a million stories up my sleeve.

 The dinner was set for 7:30pm, and my overly punctual tour guide self got there early – plenty of time to stand in front of this twinkling, light-adorned door that gave absolutely no clue about the mysteries waiting inside.
 I was the first through the door, and was greeted by Chef Kuv, who welcomed me like an old friend with the warmest smile, making me feel like family while he continued prepping for dinner.
 He handed me a welcome drink, offered to all guests upon arrival.
 As I wandered around, I scoped out his impressive collection of culinary books and even spotted Ryan Holiday’s The Daily Stoic – a favorite on my own bookshelf.
 Soon enough, other guests started trickling in, the doorbell ringing non-stop like a never-ending parade.
 The strangers were here and there was no turning back now.